ims-systems-00/ims-kb/docs/General Information/01 - Dashboard/dashboard.md

 + Head of Service

->This User can view all information of the business function they manage.
+>This User can view all information of the Business Unit they manage.

 + Basic User

->This User only has visibility of that which concerns their Business Function.
+>This User only has visibility of that which concerns their Business Unit.

 + Auditors

->This User has visibility of the Organisational Dashboard - all Business Functions.
+>This User has visibility of the Organisational Dashboard - all Business Units.

 + IMS Partner

->This User only has visibility of the functions for which they are responsible, these responsibilities can be assigned in the related Business Function.
+>This User only has visibility of the functions for which they are responsible, these responsibilities can be assigned in the related Business Unit.

 ### Dashboard Report